Background pattern

 4. Possible side effects

-1. What is DuoPlavin and how is it used
+1. What is DuoPlavin and what is it used for

-DuoPlavin contains clopidogrel and acetylsalicylic acid (ASA) and belongs to a group of medications called antiplatelet agents.
-Platelets are very small cells found in the blood that aggregate when the blood clots.
-Antiplatelet agents, by preventing this aggregation in some types of blood vessels (called arteries), reduce the likelihood of blood clots (a process called atherothrombosis) forming.
+DuoPlavin contains clopidogrel and acetylsalicylic acid (ASA) and belongs to a group of medicines called antiplatelet agents.
+Platelets are very small cells in the blood that clump together to form blood clots.
+Antiplatelet agents prevent this clumping in certain blood vessels (called arteries), reducing the risk of blood clots (a process called atherothrombosis).

-DuoPlavin is administered to adults to prevent blood clots from forming in hardened arteries that may cause atherothrombotic effects (such as cerebral infarction, myocardial infarction, or death).
+DuoPlavin is given to adults to prevent blood clots in hardened arteries that can cause atherothrombotic events (such as stroke, heart attack, or death).

-You have been prescribed DuoPlavin in place of two separate medications, clopidogrel and ASA, to help prevent blood clots from forming since you have experienced a severe type of chest pain, known as unstable angina or myocardial infarction (heart attack).
-For the treatment of this disease, your doctor may need to place a stent in the obstructed or narrowed artery to restore adequate blood flow.
+You have been prescribed DuoPlavin instead of taking two separate medicines, clopidogrel and ASA, to help prevent blood clots because you have had a severe type of chest pain known as "unstable angina" or "heart attack" (myocardial infarction).
+For the treatment of this condition, your doctor may need to place a stent in the blocked or narrowed artery to restore proper blood flow.

-2. What you need to know before starting DuoPlavin
+2. What you need to know before you take DuoPlavin

 Do not take DuoPlavin

-• if you are allergic to clopidogrel, acetylsalicylic acid (ASA) or any of the other components of this medication (listed in section 6).
+• if you are allergic to clopidogrel, acetylsalicylic acid (ASA), or any of the other ingredients of this medicine (listed in section 6).

-• if you are allergic to other products called nonsteroidal anti-inflammatory drugs (NSAIDs) used generally to treat pain and/or inflammation of muscles and joints.
+• if you are allergic to other products known as non-steroidal anti-inflammatory drugs (NSAIDs) used to treat pain and/or inflammation of muscles and joints.

-• if you have a combination of asthma, nasal drip (runny nose) and polyps (a type of growth of tissue in the nose).
+• if you have a combination of asthma, nasal polyps (a type of growth in the nose), and rhinitis (runny nose).

-• if you have an active bleeding, such as a stomach ulcer or bleeding in the brain.
+• if you have active bleeding, such as a stomach ulcer or bleeding in the brain.

 • if you are in the last trimester of pregnancy.